Electa-Git/PowerImpedanceACDC.jl/examples/README.md

 # P2P HVDC link
-A usage example is provided here to help you getting familiar with the package functions and frequency-domain analysis methods.
-This a point-to-point HVDC link, which is shown in the figure below.
+A usage example is provided here to help you become familiar with the package functions and frequency-domain analysis methods.
+This is a point-to-point HVDC link, shown in the figure below:
 ![p2p figure](examples/pictures/P2P_HVDC.png)

 ## Initializing a network
-First, we want to set up a network which contains all components and their respective controls.
-Each component has their respective pins, which will be connected to each other to make the network.
-Let's start with defining our network.
-This is done with the `@network` macro:
+First, we set up a network that includes all components and their respective controls.
+Each component has its own pins, which will be connected to form the network.
+Let's start by defining the network using the `@network` macro:
 ```julia
 net = @network begin
     voltageBase = transmissionVoltage